 But even if you subscribe to Mr. Pfau’s theory and believe a 4% spending rule in retirement is too aggressive, John and Jane plan to withdraw 2.65% of their nest egg each year.
 This is a far smaller withdrawal rate than 4%.
 In fact, the Trinity Study (which tested different withdrawal rates and different time periods) claims that historically, a 3% withdrawal rate worked 100% of the time over even 40 year retirement periods.

 With John currently 66 years old, his life expectancy is somewhere around 83 years of age.
-According to the trinity study, John could live to 106, increase their withdrawal rate to 3% per year, and STILL have a 100% chance of success.
+According to the trinity study, John could live to 106, increase their withdrawal rate to 3% per year, and STILL have a 100% chance of success based on backward looking trials.

 Building the Portfolio